University Graduation Requirements

 A thesis is an extensive original research paper/creative project that results in a significant contribution to knowledge in one’s area of expertise.
 The student works with a full graduate faculty committee from the beginning through the completion of the thesis in order for the work to be as robust as possible.

 For degree programs requiring or allowing the option of a thesis, a description of acceptable topics and the precise nature of the requirements is provided in the departmental program descriptions.
 As part of their degree requirements, students completing a thesis should register for a minimum number of thesis credits (courses numbered 799).
 With the approval of their advisor, students may repeat these courses multiple times until they complete the thesis, although a limited number of credits may be applied toward a degree.
 The mark of PR rather than a grade is recorded for thesis credits (courses numbered 799).
 Credit and a grade of “S” are recorded for these courses upon satisfactory completion of the oral examination (defense) and thesis.
 Unless some other guide is specified by the department, the latest edition of The University of Wisconsin-Eau Claire Thesis Manual governs the writing and form of the thesis.
-The thesis manual may be found on the Graduate Studies website.
+The thesis manual may be found within "Forms and Documents" on the Graduate Studies website.
 At least one1 copy of the unbound, approved, final typed thesis must be submitted to the Graduate Dean no later than one week prior to the last day of classes of the semester or summer session in which the student plans to graduate.
 Please refer to the Graduate Studies Timetable on the Graduate Studies website for exact deadlines.
 A student may be academically dismissed from a program as a result of unsatisfactory progress on the thesis.

 Please refer to the “Thesis Dissemination Consent Form” on the Graduate Studies website for the different options for submitting a thesis.